hdytrfli/nichi/readme.md

 # Video File Organizer with AI Translation

-A simple TUI video file organizer with Google Gemini AI-powered translation capabilities for SRT subtitle files.
+A TUI video file organizer with Google Gemini AI-powered translation capabilities for SRT subtitle files.
 This tool helps you organize your video files and translate subtitle files to any supported language with AI translation.

 ## Features